On the fundamentality of the radial acceleration relation for late-type galaxy dynamics: Results

 The dashed and dotted lines in~\cref{fig:gencomb_ET_double} show analogous results obtained from the \ac{RAR} and $\Sigma_{\rm tot}- \Jobs$ mock data, respectively (see~\cref{sec:mock}).
 The mock \ac{RAR} lines are remarkably consistent with the real data, showing that the \ac{RAR} alone is approximately able to account for all dynamical correlations present in \ac{SPARC}.
 Minor discrepancies arise in the case of predicting $\Vobs$ from $L_{3.6}$ at $\theta \sim 0$ and $\gobs$ from $\gbar$.
 In the former, a stronger relation is found in the real data compared to the mock data, while in the latter, the relation is stronger in the mock data.
 These deviations are significant at less than the $\sim$2$\sigma$ level given the formal uncertainties derived from the test-train splitting.
-However, we do not expect the mock data generation to capture all the nuances of the real galaxies: the improved prediction at $\gobs$ can be attributed to the fact that the mock \ac{RAR} data contains no intrinsic scatter (while that in the real data is $\sim 0.1~\mathrm{dex}$;~\citealt{RAR}), and all discrepancies may be explained by minor systematics in the data such as variations in disk thickness, inclination or mass-to-light ratios across the galaxies.
+However, we do not expect the mock data generation to encapsulate all nuances of real galaxies: the improved prediction at $\gobs$ can be attributed to the absence of intrinsic scatter in the mock \ac{RAR} data.
+We evaluate the \ac{RMS} deviation of $\log \gobs$ from the \ac{RARIF} fit with respect to both the \ac{SPARC} data and \ac{RARIF} mocks, obtaining values of $\sim 0.133$ and $0.128~\mathrm{dex}$, respectively.
+In mocks, this originates from accounting for the systematic uncertainties associated with $\Upsilon_{\rm bulge},\,\Upsilon_{\rm disk},\,\Upsilon_{\rm gas},\,i,\,D$ and $L_{3.6}$, as well as statistical uncertainty of $\Vobs$ (see \cref{sec:mock}).
+If we include a statistically independent intrinsic scatter its best-fit value is therefore $\sim 0.034~\mathrm{dex}$, which agrees perfectly with that estimated by the more sophisticated analysis of \cite{Desmond_uRAR}.
+Other discrepancies may be due to by minor systematics in the data such as variations in disk thickness, inclination or mass-to-light ratios across the galaxies.

 In contrast, the mock $\Sigma_{\rm tot} - \Jobs$ data does not accurately reproduce the dynamical \ac{SPARC} correlations.
 Most notably, the \ac{RAR} shows a much larger loss when predicting $\mathcal{D}$ from $\gbar$, compared to the mock \ac{RAR} data set which captures the $\Sigma_{\rm tot} - \Jobs$ correlation with a loss comparable to that of \ac{SPARC}.
 It can also be seen that the $\Sigma_{\rm tot} - \Jobs$ mock has behaviour discrepant with \ac{SPARC} when predicting from $L_{3.6}$.
 We verify that the agreement between \ac{SPARC} and the \ac{RAR} mock, and disagreement with the $\Sigma_{\rm tot} - \Jobs$ mock, extends also to features not shown in~\cref{fig:gencomb_ET_double}.